Automattic/jetpack/readme.txt

 **Bug fixes**

+* Blocks: fix layout issues with previews in block sidebar.
 * Dashboard: remove Backups information from the Jetpack dashboard when on a Multisite network.
 Those do not support the Backup feature at this point.
 * Map block: only show the Add Marker UI if there are no markers.
 * Map block: prevent an unselected block from accidentally capturing scrolling.